velten-group/2025_HBIGS_multi-omics_course/README.md

 The lecture slides for the course can be downloaded from Heibox: https://heibox.uni-heidelberg.de/d/2a7bdb94784a43cc8c79/

 ## Installation tips
-In case lisi package installation fails, try downloading and installing GNU Fortran compiler from: https://mac.r-project.org/tools/
+In case lisi package installation fails:
+For macOS users: try downloading and installing GNU Fortran compiler from: https://mac.r-project.org/tools/